awsdocs/aws-codepipeline-user-guide/doc_source/connections-create.md

    In a single AWS account, each pipeline you create in an AWS Region must have a unique name\.
 Names can be reused for pipelines in different Regions\.
 **Note**
 After you create a pipeline, you cannot change its name\.
-For information about other limitations, see [Limits in AWS CodePipeline](limits.md)\.
+For information about other limitations, see [Quotas in AWS CodePipeline](limits.md)\.

 1. In **Service role**, do one of the following:
    + Choose **New service role** to allow CodePipeline to create a service role in IAM\.
 In **Role name**, the role and policy name both default to this format: `AWSCodePipelineServiceRole-region-pipeline_name`\.
 For example, this is the service role for a pipeline named `MyPipeline`: `AWSCodePipelineServiceRole-eu-west-2-MyPipeline`\.